danielmiessler/SecLists/Passwords/php-hashes/README.md

 Any strings that starts with any numbers of `0`, followed by `e` then ends with only numbers will be treated as zero.
 An example of such strings are `0e123456` and `00e123456`.
 [Example code](https://3v4l.org/n8iOp)

-This behavior can be extended to numbers, like `'0' == '000`.
+This behavior can be extended to numbers, like `'0' == '000'`.
 [Example code](https://3v4l.org/K9QRb)

-With loose comparison, these two example strings will equate to each other as both of them are treated as a zero in the backend.
+With loose comparison `==`, these two example strings will equate to each other as both of them are treated as a zero in the backend.

 Sometimes, hashes of specific strings will result in those special strings as an result.
 Those hashes are called `magic hashes`